thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Enter a name for the action, and optionally, choose an icon;
 - For the action type, select "Navigate to new dashboard state" from the drop-down menu;
 - Specify the "Target dashboard state" which will display detailed temperature data for the selected device;
+- Select the "Open in popover" option in the "Dashboard state display options" field;
+- Specify the placement of the popover;
+- Optionally, specify the width and height of the popover;
 - Click "Add" to add the action.

 We have configured an action for the "temperature" column.